AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/README_UNIT_1.md

 This folder contains basic Java programs for learning and practice.
 Below is a short description of each file:

 ```
--prog1.java: Print a variable and a message (Hello World)
+-prog1.java: Print a variable and a message (Hello World).
 -prog2.java: Create object in main class and print variable
 -prog3.java: Create object of another class and print variable
 -prog4.java: Call static and public methods